Velvet Sky: Other media

-She was featured on MTV's Made alongside A.J.
-Styles, Taylor Wilde, and Angelina Love.
 On January 24, 2009, she appeared as a soccerette on British television program Soccer AM, along with Angelina Love.
+Szantyr was featured on MTV's Made alongside A.J.
+Styles, Taylor Wilde, and Angelina Love in September 2009.
+In December 2009, Szantyr appeared in Muscle & Fitness Magazine, alongside Angelina Love.

 In November 2010 she was a contestant on an all TNA week of Family Feud, teaming with Angelina Love, Christy Hemme, Lacey Von Erich and Tara against Jay Lethal, Matt Morgan, Mick Foley, Mr. Anderson and Rob Van Dam.
 In June 2012, she was featured in Montgomery Gentry's music video for their song "So Called Life".
 She has also made a cameo appearance in an episode of Impractical Jokers.

+On January 15, 2022, Szantyr began providing exclusive content via BrandArmy.com, behind a paywall.
+In August 2023, large amounts of Szantryr's photos were removed from the platform, due to being too sexually explicit.
+Szantyr left the platform in the same month.

-Between 2020 and 2023, Szantyr posted exclusive content to BrandArmy.com, hidden behind a paywall.
-Though, she was eventually banned from the service for posting content that was too sexually explicit, and failed to meet the platform's terms of service.
-On September 4, 2023, Szantyr began posing nude on Fansly.com, a service that permits sexual content.
+On September 4, 2023, Szantyr began posing nude for the Fansly platform, a service that permits sexual content.

 Personal life

 Szantyr has Polish and Italian heritage in her family.
 In high school, Szantyr competed in cheerleading, softball, cross-country, football, and track.
 She is close friends with Beautiful People tag team partners, Angelina Love and Lacey Von Erich.

 She was previously in a relationship with fellow TNA wrestler Chris Sabin, which ended in 2014.
-From 2014 to 2021, Szantyr was in a relationship with Bully Ray, and was engaged to be married.
+From 2014 to 2021, Szantyr was in a relationship with fellow TNA wrestler Bully Ray, and was engaged to be married.
 However, the pair split in late 2021.